kjots/geheugen-angular/README.md

 The Angular constructor<sup>[1](#note1)</sup> for the resolved value of the memo.

-The factory can return the either resolved value itself or a promise for the resolved value.
+The factory must return a promise for the resolved value.

 #### memos(name)
 Type: `Function`